Call to order: 01352 757777

 Insufficient protein levels in hay may not be an issue for horses that are not overweight or prone to weight gain and have unlimited access to hay.
 However, for horses with a tendency to gain weight and a higher risk of laminitis, the protein levels in hay may not be enough.

 Where a horse needs both forage and bucket feed limiting to control weight gain, you might find that these horses don’t even have the minimum levels of protein suggested by the Nutrient Requirements for Horses 2007 NRC tables.
-Without correct levels of protein, it will be difficult for that horse to maintain a good level of health.
+Without the correct levels of protein, it will be difficult for that horse to maintain a good level of health.

 Why do horses need protein in their diet?

-Protein is crucial for all life and without good levels of protein in the diet horses may struggle to maintain muscle mass, and support and maintain health in many different ways.
 Good quality refers to the availability of the essential amino acids which have been identified, through research, as being necessary for good horse health.
 You can find out more about protein and how it is important to health, vitality and resilience by reading this Forageplus article here.

 What does a Forageplus analysis show about horse protein?

-A customer, who has a good-doer and laminitis-prone horse, contacted us to check that the simple sugar (ESC) and starch levels in the hay fed to her horse, were low enough to be suitable without soaking.
+A customer who has a good-doer and laminitis-prone horse contacted us to check that the simple sugar (ESC) and starch levels in the hay fed to her horse were low enough to be suitable without soaking.

 The hay was tested using a nutritional analysis hay test for horses.
-The sugar levels (ESC and starch combined) were borderline at just under 10% so we advised her to soak for one hour if her horse was not a well-controlled laminitic horse in some work.
+The sugar levels (ESC and starch combined) were borderline at just under 10%, so we advised her to soak for one hour if her horse was not a well-controlled laminitic horse in some work.

-But something else caught our eye, the protein for horses prone to laminitis.
-The levels were low and when the horse was fed restricted hay for weight maintenance the protein levels would be insufficient.
+But something else caught our eye: the protein for horses prone to laminitis.
+The levels were low, and when the horse was fed restricted hay for weight maintenance, the protein levels would be insufficient.

 What about calories for horses prone to laminitis?

 This particular hay nutritional analysis was carried out for a good-doer horse, but the customer was managing the weight well.
-The horse weighed 450 kg and the following table is a guide to how much this horse, fed this hay, had to eat to provide enough calories for the different work levels.
+The horse weighed 450 kg, and the following table is a guide to how much this horse, fed this hay, had to eat to provide enough calories for the different work levels.
 This is based on the hay tested having a DE level of 8.58 MJ/kg, which is a good calorific value.

 Horse Work Level